Simone & Laurent Gbagbo,

 Fearing no ridicule, despite the extreme vacuity of the evidence (and the 1,100 page arguments which analyse in detail the trial’s findings) by now under review for eight years, the ICC Prosecutor Fatou Bensouda decided to go forward with the appeal in September 2019 and asked for a mistrial.

-Through video testimonies on Côte d’Ivoire's recent history from politicians, academics, journalists, artists and other first-hand witnesses, the documentary film project Simone & Laurent Gbagbo, the right to difference developed by independent filmmaker Nicoletta Fagiolo wants to give voice to this untold story of injustice and neo-colonialism, in the hope of contributing in halting the current unlawful prosecutions and bringing a truthful and genuine peace.
+Through video testimonies on Côte d’Ivoire's recent history from politicians, academics, journalists, artists and other first-hand witnesses, the documentary film project Simone & Laurent Gbagbo, the right to difference, developed by independent filmmaker Nicoletta Fagiolo since 2011, wants to give voice to this untold story of injustice and neocolonialisme, as well as document a active civil disobedience movement which uses non-violence as its main means of expression in its call for positive change and pushes for democratization processes.

 Download article from South African magazine THE THINKER